ThomasGareau/thomasgareau/_talks/talk6.md

 location: "Montréal, Québec, Canada"
 ---

 An analysis of regionalism and its influence on vote choice in Quebec, presented at the UdeM Electoral Democracy Seminar.
+Presented with J.-F. Daoust.